DoctorKhan/best-practices/README.md

    - **Branch: developer-name**
    - **Purpose:** Individual development work, making tests, fixes, and new features.
    - **Action:**
-     - Each developer works on their own feature branch off `developer-name`.
+     - Each developer works on their own developer branch `<your-name>`.
+     - Create your own branch from `feature` branch, if necessary
+        ```shell
+        git switch feature
+        git switch -c <your-name>
+        ```
-     - Commit frequently and push to the `developer-name` branch.
+     - Commit frequently and push to the `<your-name>` branch.
+     - Merge from `feature` branch frequetly to incorporate features from other developers:
+       ```shell
+       	git merge feature
+       ```
+    - Review and test integrated features locally.

 2. **Feature Integration:**

    - **Branch: feature**
    - **Purpose:** Incorporate working features and perform local integration tests.
    - **Action:**
-      - Once features are complete, merge from `feature` branch to your branch.
-      - Review and test integrated features locally.
-Then merge from your branch to the `feature` branch
-      - Ensure both frontend and backend work together seamlessly by running integration tests locally.
+     - Once features are complete, run integration tests locally to ensure both frontend and backend work together seamlessly by .

-   - **Branch: feature**
-   - **Purpose:** Incorporate working features and perform local integration tests.
-   - **Action:**
-     - Once features are complete, create a pull request (PR) from the individual feature branch to the `feature` branch.
+     - Merge from your branch to the `feature` branch.
-     - Review, merge, and test integrated features locally.
-     - Ensure both frontend and backend work together seamlessly by running integration tests locally.

 3. **Staging Deployment:**

    - **Branch: main**